About the Bill

 Submission DP Form (38KB word doc)

-The call for views will close on 28 January 2019
+The call for views closed on 28 January 2019

 Before making a submission, please read our privacy notice about submitting your views to a Committee.
 This tells you about how we process your personal data.
 Privacy notice

 Please use the questionnaire and template provided to format your submission.
 This includes the Data Protection Form.